 |5||Dry Suit Snorkel||4||-3|

 Having recently visited Sitka and experienced some of these tours myself, I can say that it was really hard to rank them – you can’t go wrong with any of these tours, as long as you choose one that interests you.

 Who Offers This Excursion?
-This Sitka cruise excursion is offered by almost everyone: Carnival, Celebrity, Crystal, Disney, Holland America, Norwegian, Oceania, Regent Seven Seas, and Royal Caribbean, oh my!
+Carnival, Disney, Holland America, Norwegian, Oceania, Regent, and Royal Caribbean.

-But this tour is especially great for several extra reasons that make it the best cruise excursion in Sitka.
-First of all, I love a clever tour title, which this one has.
-Second, it’s a day tour offered by the sister company of Alaskan Dream Cruises (who I’m cruising with in September; join me!) and I’ve read the book of their family company history and I know they’ve perfected this tour over decades of service.
+This excursion to give you those coveted wildlife experiences is offered by the sister company of Alaskan Dream Cruises, whom I cruised with in September 2021, and I’ve read the book of their family company history and I know they’ve perfected this tour over decades of service.
 It’s the excursion with the best boats, best experience, and best chance to see wildlife.
 Need I say more?